rstacruz/react-meta-elements/README.md

 ## Usage

-This package exposes `Title` and `Meta` components.
+This package exposes `Title`, `Meta` and `Link` components.
 Use them in the same way you would use their respective HTML elements; they will automatically be mounted onto `document.head`.

 ```js
 import { Title, Meta } from 'react-head'